Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston's 82 games this season have gone over this contest's total of 229.5 points 42 times.
+- Boston and its opponents have combined to score more than 228.5 points in 43 of 82 games this season.

-- The average total in Boston's games this season is 229.4, 0.1 points fewer than this matchup's over/under.
+- Boston's outings this year have an average point total of 229.4, 0.9 more points than this matchup's over/under.

 - So far this season, the Celtics have put together a 45-37-0 record against the spread.